freemansoft/SimpleWebUITestEnvironment/README.md

 # BDD with SpecFlow and Selenium against public sites

-Example C# used as a starting point for TDD / BDD class labs.
+Example C# used as a starting point for a TDD / BDD lab.

-We write simple Selenium tests that operate against web sites as part of one of the labs.
+1. UI BDD tests using Selenium tests that operate against search web sites.
+1. Web API BDD tests that operate against search APIs.
+1. An NUnit API test that operates against search APIs.
+This is used to shake out the API search engine adapter classes.

 This project will eventually add standard non-BDD NUnit / Selenium integration tests.
-They will mimic the Behavior Driven Development (Specflow) based tests for the same scenario.

 The repository was last developed in VS2022 community edition using C# and .Net 6.
 You should rebuild the solution to download dependencies and build the tests.
 Run the test with the standard VS Test Explorer.